ClusterM/fdskey/README.md

 How you can use it:
 * You can run Famicom Disk System disk images from a microSD card
-* You can dump disks using a real FDS drive without additional hardware/cables
+* You can dump disks using a physical FDS drive without additional hardware/cables
-* You can write disks using a real FDS drive without additional hardware/cables
+* You can write disks using a physical FDS drive without additional hardware/cables

 Requirements:
 * Famicom